triilman25/tinymind-blog/content/blog/take-a-photo-for-a-"moment"-not-a-"movement".md

 ---
-title: Take a Photo for a "Moment" not a "Movement"
+title: Take a Photo for a Moment not a Movement
 date: 2024-10-28T01:09:39.186Z
 ---

 draf ...